HTTP/S Remote Proxy Recorder

 The HTTP Test Wizard session can then be debugged and post-processed.
 Finally, an executable test program can be generated from the recorded session.

-An HTTP/S Proxy Recorder has two service ports:
+An HTTP/S Remote Proxy Recorder has two service ports:

 - A Control Port that is addressed by the portal server.